Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: RLER

 \section{\textsc{RLER}}

-Building on the diagnostics above, to mitigate the system bias in single-policy models of RLIR, we propose reinforcement learning with ensembled rewards \textbf{(RLER)}, which jointly improves \textbf{accuracy}, \textbf{unbiasedness}, and \textbf{robustness}.
+Guided by the diagnostics in \S\ref{sec:3}, we propose \emph{reinforcement learning with ensembled rewards} (\textbf{RLER}) to break the self-confirming loop in single-policy RLIR.
+RLER constructs a \emph{unified} reward-estimation space using a population of policies, targeting the three desiderata: Accuracy, Unbiasedness, and Robustness.